 That conflagration began south of the city’s downtown area at 137 DeKoven Street (around 1100 South) and blew its destruction north through Downtown and upwards into today’s Gold Coast area.
 The fire petered out two days later to the north of Fullerton Avenue (2400 North) on October 10, 1871.
 The area of devastation was over a swath of four miles (see map below).

-The aftermath of the fire sparked an intense period of (re)building, especially in Downtown Chicago, less than one mile to the south of these row houses.
-This may be why the architect (or architects) is unknown for these three-story and four-story Italianate buildings, all of which are well preserved.
+The fire’s aftermath sparked an intense period of rebuilding, especially in Downtown Chicago, less than one mile to the south of these row houses.
+This flurry of building activity, particularly of needed housing, may be partly why the architect is unknown for these three- and four-story Italianate buildings, all of which are well preserved.

 Like the Italianate style, the Neo-Grec–style row houses have a smooth brownstone front with a pronounced deep cornice, heavy entryway and window details.
-The contrast was in their ornamentation.
-Neo-Grec’s simple, precise lines and geometric Greek influence contrasted with Italianate ornamentation of curved and organic lines and forms.
+The contrast was in their ornamentation: Neo-Grec’s simple, precise lines and geometric Greek influence varied from Italianate ornamentation of curved and organic lines and forms.

 Italianate curved window and door frames are replaced by Neo-Grec’s right-angles.
 Lintels are replaced by rectangular blocks.
 Entryway steps had baluster cast-iron railings that ended in squared-off linear and geometric incised ornament.